MOBILITY ON DEMAND: Policy

 State and local governments should encourage ride-sharing, volunteer programs, and other low-cost programs to help meet older adults’ transportation needs.
 This includes through public-private partnerships.

-Congress should increase the charitable nontaxable reimbursement/deductible rate for charitable driving to equal that for business-related driving to encourage individuals to participate in volunteer driver programs.
+Congress should increase the charitable nontaxable reimbursement/deductible rate for charitable driving to equal that for business-related driving in order to encourage individuals to participate in volunteer driver programs.

 Universal Mobility as a Service